Introduction: 3ft DIY Actobotics Camera Slider: Part 1

 Step 2: Carriage: Ball Bearing V-Wheels for X-Rail

 You'll need 2 of the v-wheel kits for this build.
-To attached the wheels to the pattern plates, you'll need the X-rail roller brackets.
+To attach the wheels to the pattern plates, you'll need the X-rail roller brackets.
 The pattern plates are used to hold the camera.
 The picture shows a generic quick release plate, as eventually I'll be mounting the eMotimo Spectrum time lapse controller.
 You'll see in later pics and video, that I have a tripod head mounted for demonstration purposes.
 I used a spacer to get the quick release plate some room so the tightening knob could be accessed.

 Step 3: Tripod Mount